Paul Roper is a veteran journalist having worked on various broadcasts as an anchor, reporter, play-by-play announcer and studio host.

 After graduating from Seton Hall in 2008, Paul served as the No. 2 broadcaster for the Atlantic League's Newark Bears.
 Paul also worked in collegiate summer baseball with the NECBL's Vermont Mountaineers (calling a league championship and the league's All-Star Game in 2007) and the ACBL's Jersey Pilots.

-Paul has also served as a freelance play-by-play and public address announcer and for the Erie SeaWolves and various high school and college athletic events.
-Among the sports Paul has covered include baseball, basketball, football, ice hockey, lacrosse, soccer, softball, volleyball, and archery.
+Paul has also served as a freelance play-by-play and public address announcer for the Winston-Salem Dash, Erie SeaWolves and for various high school and college athletic events.
+Among the sports Paul has covered include baseball, basketball, football, ice hockey, lacrosse, soccer, softball, swimming, volleyball, and archery.

 Paul received a BA from Seton Hall University in broadcasting and visual media.
 At Seton Hall, Paul covered Big East basketball for 89.5 FM WSOU, regarded as one of the nation's top college radio stations.